 Materials on Reserve include textbooks, personal books, library-owned books, and other supplementary materials–such as models (both anatomical and chemical)–for questions about items that can and cannot be put on reserve, contact the Media and Reserve Library.

 For audiovisual materials for courses, please use the Media Reserve Order Form.

-New Databases and other electronic resources–such as Citation Managers like RefWorks, are added based on several factors.
+New Databases and other electronic resources are added based on several factors.
 One of which is the results from trial periods arranged through their providers.
 While cost is also a major factor, potential use, which we assess through trials, are important for the Libraries to know about.

 UWM libraries will help you locate and obtain the things you need.
 Typically, journal articles, book chapters, and some reports are delivered electronically using the log-in based system that you need your ePanther ID to access.
 Physical materials–like books, DVDs, Musical scores, and more can be picked up and returned at the main circulation desks.
 If you need to renew something, do so through the system too.

 Using the Library

 - Circulation Policies – For UWM-affiliated borrowers

 - UWM Libraries Fine Free Policy on General Materials